Carrier and Company Interiors315 E. 91st St., nr. Second Ave., fifth fl.; 212-706-1025; carrierandcompany.com

 Christopher Coleman Interior Design55 Washington St., nr.
 Front St.; Ste.
 707, Dumbo; 718-222-8984; ccinteriordesign.com

-Coleman’s interiors are fresh, bright, and family-friendly, with exceptional kids’ rooms, built-in storage, and a playful use of color.
-These days, he’s leaning toward materials such as colored resin, anodized colored metals, and printed or patterned fabrics.
+Coleman’s interiors are fresh, bright, and family-friendly, with exceptional kids’ rooms, built-in storage, and playful coloring.
+These days, he’s leaning toward materials such as colored resin, anodized tinted metals, and printed or patterned fabrics.